grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 Using a combination of these techniques, we can identify the structs of function parameters.
 My method drew inspiration from [Value Set Analysis](https://research.cs.wisc.edu/wpis/papers/cc04.pdf), and there is actually a similar implementation written by [penhoi](https://github.com/penhoi/ghidra-decompiler/wiki/Symbolic-Value-Set-Analysis) using Ghidra for analyzing x86-64 binaries.
 The main idea is that for us to infer the members of a struct, some store and load will be performed at some offset on the struct pointer.
 To infer the size of the member, either the size of the load/store can be used (byte, word, dword, qword), or if two contiguous members are accessed, we know to draw a boundary between the two accessed members.
 I chose to implement the Ghidra plugin in Python, which is run through Ghidra's Jython interpreter.

 To implement this, symbolic execution can be performed on the data dependency nodes whose root nodes are the function parameters.
-The data dependency graph can then be traversed with Depth-First Search (DFS), and all stores and loads performed are recorded.
-Conveniently, all stores and loads in any architecture are abstractized into the `STORE` and `LOAD` P-Code instructions.
+The data dependency graph can then be traversed with Depth-First Search (DFS), recording all stores and loads performed.
+Conveniently, all stores and loads in any architecture are abstracted into the `STORE` and `LOAD` P-Code instructions.

 ## P-Code Function Depth-First Search

 Because we are analyzing function parameters, we can consider functions to be isolated from each other.
 One issue you may be thinking about is the few globally shared structs that are used between functions.
 However, these cases are rare and much more difficult to accommodate for, as analysis will have to be performed on the entire program, so our initial implementation we considers this out of scope.

-To access the varnodes of a function, Ghidra defines a `HighFunction` class that abstractizes a function into P-Code representation.
+To access the varnodes of a function, Ghidra defines a `HighFunction` class that abstracts a function into P-Code representation.
 Function parameter varnodes can then be fetched from here.
 Additionally, the data dependency graph for which we want to do DFS is easy to traverse with the `getDescendants()` function from `Varnode`.
 The DFS looks something like this:

 ```python
 def traverseForward(cur, depth, pci, visited):